sigp/lighthouse/book/src/ui-configuration.md

     http://localhost:5062 unreachable, check settings and connection
     ```

-    means that the validator client is not running, or the `--http` flag is not provided, or otherwise unaccessible from within the container.
+    means that the validator client is not running, or the `--http` flag is not provided, or otherwise inaccessible from within the container.
 Another common error is:

     ```
     validator api issue, server response: 403